Budget Consultation 2019/20

-The Commissioner wants to hear your views on these plans, which would require an increase to the police’s share of council tax in 2019/20.
+The Commissioner held a public consultation to hear your views on these plans, which would require an increase to the police’s share of council tax in 2019/20.
 Bills would increase for a typical band D household by around £1.63 per month.
 The consultation closed on 20th January 2019.

 As well as additional officers, the extra resource would also ensure continued reform of the police force so it can deal with changing demand, and sustained investment in community projects aimed at tackling the root causes of crime.

-Your opinions will help influence the final decision on next year’s budget.
-Please have your say by completing the survey at this link.
-It should take you less than a minute.
+Your opinions will now be used help influence the final decision on next year’s budget.

 John Campion said: “I have listened to feedback from our communities in West Mercia who have been very consistent: People want more police officers, and they want to see them out on the streets, tackling crime and keeping us safe.”